bmnw/weekend-jquery-salary-calculator/INSTRUCTIONS.md

 -[x] create click handler for add employee button
 -[x] newEmployee function to create an employee object with the input values as object properties, create currentStaff empty array to hold employee objects
--[x] call newEmployee within addEmployee with input variables as parameters -[ ] displayEmployeeInfo function to take the employee object properties and display them in a table row with a delete button in the last cell of the row
+-[x] call newEmployee within addEmployee with input variables as parameters -[x] displayEmployeeInfo function to take the employee object properties and display them in a table row with a delete button in the last cell of the row
--[x] empty input fields when add employee is clicked
+-[x] empty input fields when add employee is clicked -[x] update payroll cost <span> each time add employee is clicked, as part of display function -[ ] fix the double entry of employees

 Create a delete button that removes an employee from the DOM.
 For Base mode, it does **not** need to remove that Employee's salary from the reported total.